Fra Angelico

-He was known to contemporaries as Fra Giovanni da Fiesole (Brother John of Fiesole) and Fra Giovanni Angelico (Angelic Brother John).
-In modern Italian he is called Beato Angelico (Blessed Angelic One); the common English name Fra Angelico means the "Angelic friar".
+He was known to contemporaries as Fra Giovanni da Fiesole ("Friar John of Fiesole") and Fra Giovanni Angelico ("Angelic Brother John").
+In modern Italian, he is called Beato Angelico ("Blessed Angelic One"); the common English name Fra Angelico means the "Angelic Friar."

-In 1982, Pope John Paul II proclaimed him "blessed" in recognition of the holiness of his life, thereby making the title of "Blessed" official.
-Fiesole is sometimes misinterpreted as being part of his formal name, but it was merely the name of the town where he took his vows as a Dominican friar, and was used by contemporaries to distinguish him from others who were also known as Fra Giovanni.
-He is listed in the Roman Martyrology as Beatus Ioannes Faesulanus, cognomento Angelicus—"Blessed John of Fiesole, surnamed 'the Angelic' ".
+In 1982, Pope John Paul II beatified him in recognition of the holiness of his life, thereby making the title of "Blessed" official.
+Fiesole is sometimes misinterpreted as being part of his formal name, but it was merely the town where he had taken his vows as a Dominican friar, and would have been used by contemporaries to distinguish him from others with the same forename, Giovanni.
+He is commemorated by the current Roman Martyrology on 18 February, the date of his death in 1455.
+There the Latin text reads Beatus Ioannes Faesulanus, cognomento Angelicus—"Blessed John of Fiesole, surnamed 'the Angelic'".

 Vasari wrote of Fra Angelico that "it is impossible to bestow too much praise on this holy father, who was so humble and modest in all that he did and said and whose pictures were painted with such facility and piety."